INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Additional Tables and Figures

 \subsection{Lift-Hard Breakdown}

-\textbf{Lift-hard as a structural stress test.} Lift-hard instances implement cross-relational patterns in which relations involving the free variable $x$ appear inside universally quantified contexts, creating a characteristic failure mode (e.g., dropping the lifted literal or confusing argument orientation). \cref{tab:lift_hard_breakdown} shows that lift-hard instances remain substantially harder than non-lift instances in both FullObs and CI.
-Notably, EC v1 contains no lift-hard instances by construction, reflecting a design choice to avoid all-zero headroom in the partial-observation setting while we calibrate nested-quantifier EC hardness.
+Lift-hard formulas are a targeted stress test for universal relational generalization: relations involving the free variable \(x\) appear inside universally quantified contexts, making it easy for systems to drop the lifted literal or confuse argument orientation.
+The breakdown confirms that lift-hard instances are substantially harder than non-lift instances in FullObs and CI (Table~\ref{tab:lift_hard_breakdown}).
+EC v1 contains no lift-hard instances by construction; this avoids near-zero success in the partial-observation setting while EC nested-quantifier hardness is calibrated separately.